htmtom/invoices-vue-firebase/README.md

-# invoice
+# invoice app

-This template should help get you started developing with Vue 3 in Vite.
+This app helps you creating your invoices once you are logged in using google It is built with Vue and Firebase.

 ## Recommended IDE Setup